February 02, 2026

 To manage organic waste, composting is touted as one of the best methods, which, if implemented in households, can greatly reduce the waste burden.

-There are biological solutions such as Organica Biotech’s Soilmate, which helps in a faster composting process and output.
+There are biological solutions, such as Organica Biotech’s Soilmate, which helps in a faster composting process and output.

 In the case of non-biodegradable waste management, plastic roads, for instance, are a great way to solve the problem of potholes in India.